-Leasing Your Church Property
+Leasing Your Church Property (Return to Table of Contents)

 This information is covered in other places but it does not hurt to emphasize the concern again.
 Requiring groups who use your church to sign a lease and provide you with their insurance information is vital.
 Please read Policy Statement for Leasing Church Property and check with your insurance company for any additional concerns they have about people using your property.